vernondcole/learn-salt/configure_machine/README.md

 This sub-directory provides for manually configuring a master server or a minion.

-### How to create a bevy master as a VM on your workstation.
+### How to create a bevy master on your workstation.

+If it is running Linux, you can run a Salt Master directly on your workstation.
+Windows users must run Salt Master on a virtual machine.
+MacOS users may attempt to run a Salt Master, but that configuration is not supported.
+Linux users will probably find it more convenient to run the master on a VM also.

 - Clone this repository onto your workstation.